-- 5.1 Maintain demarcated boundary limits for the site claim.
-Ensure proper signage and security measures are utilised throughout the mining concession to keep unauthorised persons from accessing restricted and high-risk areas. - 5.2 Establish and maintain a non-extractable, vegetative buffer zone of at least one hundred and fifty (150) meters wide between Sand, Loam and Laterite Mining pit and adjoining areas with different land to buffer noise and fugitive dust emissions. - 5.3 Ensure to re-contour mined-out areas within your concession to address the effects such as erosion, wildlife movement, landslide and Occupational Health and Safety hazards.
+- 5.2 Establish and maintain a non-extractable, vegetative buffer zone of at least one hundred and fifty (150) meters wide between Sand Mining pit and adjoining areas with different land to buffer noise and fugitive dust emissions. - 5.3 Ensure to re-contour mined-out areas within your concession to address the effects such as erosion, wildlife movement, landslide and Occupational Health and Safety hazards. - 5.4 Ensure suitable buffers are in place to mitigate potential impacts to Farms and settlements that maybe located nearby.